antlinker/libmqtt/c/README.md

 // ...
 ```

-4. Connect to server and wait for close
+4. Connect to server and wait for connection close

 ```c
 // connect to server with